Filtered bicolimit presentations of locally presentable linear categories, Grothendieck categories and their tensor products: Generalities on the 2-filtered bicolimit of categories

 We are interested in $k$-linear categories and their $2$-filtered bicolimits.
-More explicitely, we are interested in 2-filtered bicolimits of pseudofunctors $F: \iii \lra \Cat$ that take values in the 2-category $\Cat(k)$ of small $k$-linear categories with $k$-linear functors and $k$-linear natural transformations, that is, in functors $F: \iii \lra \Cat$ that factor through the forgetful functor $\Cat(k) \lra \Cat$.
+More explicitely, we are interested in 2-filtered bicolimits of pseudofunctors $F: \iii \to \Cat$ that take values in the 2-category $\Cat(k)$ of small $k$-linear categories with $k$-linear functors and $k$-linear natural transformations, that is, in functors $F: \iii \to \Cat$ that factor through the forgetful functor $\Cat(k) \to \Cat$.
 In general, the 2-filtered bicolimit $\LLL(F)$ under these hypothesis will not necessarily be $k$-linear, as it is also the case for the classical Grothendieck construction (we point the reader to \cite{hochschild-cohomology-presheaves-map-graded-categories} for an account on a linearized Grothendieck construction).
 However, for nice choices of the indexing $2$-category $\iii$ and the functor $F$, this will hold true.
-In particular, it is true for our case of interest:
+In particular, it is true for our case of interest: \begin{proposition} Let $\iii$ be a filtered category.
+Take $F: \iii \rightarrow \Cat$ a pseudofunctor that factors through the forgetful functor $\Cat(k) \to \Cat$.
+Then, $\LLL(F)$ is a $k$-linear category. \begin{proof} Consider $(x,A), (y,B) \in \LLL(F)$.
+The class $\LLL(F)((x,A), (y,B))$ has a natural structure of $k$-module induced from the $k$-linear structure of the values of $F$.
+Indeed, given two morphisms